LennartKeller/trf_training_tut/text/PyTorchLightning.md

 A subclass of a `LightningModule` implements the model.
 A `LightningModule` is an extended version of PyTorch's `nn.Module` class.
 `nn.Modules` are the basic building blocks of neural networks in PyTorch.
 In essence, they store a set of parameters, for example, weights of a single layer alongside with `.forward`-method that defines the computational logic when data flows through the module.
-`nn.
-Modules` are designed to work recursively.
+They are designed to work recursively.
 One module can be composed of several submodules so that each building block of a neural network, starting from single layers up to a network, can be implemented in this one class.
 [Listing](markdown-fig) shows an exemplary implementation of a densely-connected, feed-forward layer as `nn.Module`.

 ```{code-cell} ipython3 markdown-fig